 Obtaining Driver Training Instructor Certification

-Becoming a driver training instructor requires extensive Ministry of Transportation approved training itself.
+Becoming a driver training instructor requires extensive Ministry of Transportation-approved training itself.
 The requirements for these instructors are set out in Ontario’s Highway Traffic Act.
 Typical training consists of a month-long course split between classroom and vehicle.
-Training includes knowledge of the Traffic Act, lesson planning and evaluating new drivers.
-Candidates must have four years driving experience, a full G license and a high school diploma.
+Training includes knowledge of the Traffic Act, lesson planning, and evaluating new drivers.
+Candidates must have four years of driving experience, a full G license, and a high school diploma.
 As well as the driving instructor training program, there are several other requirements.
 Upon paying the fee for the driving instructor application, the candidate must complete knowledge and vision tests, as well as a vehicle road test.
 A Vulnerable Sector Check is also required.

 The Importance of Ministry Certification for Driving Instructors